telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 # Network Capturing

->important The network capturing mode is feature in BETA state and is subject to change in the future.
+>important The network capturing mode is a feature in BETA state and is subject to change in the future.
 Currently, the functionality is available only for the **macOS** version of Fiddler Everywhere and works only for IPv4 protocol.

 This article describes using Fiddler's **network capturing mode**, where "network traffic" refers to all outgoing TCP traffic.
 The feature requires the installation of a network extension, which requires explicit administrative privileges.